 Aquasana offers a pro-grade installation kit for this system that includes a pre-filter, post-filter, brass fittings, as well as shut off valves for easier maintenance and installation.
 Speaking of maintenance, the only time spent maintaining this unit will be when changing out the filters every 10,000 gallons.
 This unit is relatively easy to install, but if you don’t have any prior plumbing experience, you may wish to hire a professional plumber who’s more up to the task.
 Aquasana stands behind this product with a 10-year warranty and is a brand with a fantastic product lineup; our Aquasana reviews article delves into a number of their water-focused filtration and purification products.

 How Water Softeners Work

-When your water is hard, you may notice a white film on your bathroom fixtures and shower doors and white spots on your glassware.
-Your clothes may look yellow or dingy.
-Even worse, you may suffer from dry, itchy skin and dull hair.
-You may also notice that appliances like coffee makers, dishwashers, and washing machines don’t last as long.
+When your water is hard, you may notice a white film on your bathroom fixtures and shower doors, as well as white spots on your glassware.
+Hard water can even make clothes may look yellow or dingy.
+Even worse, hard water can cause skin to become dry and itchy, as well as make hair look dull.
+You may also notice that appliances like coffee makers, dishwashers, and washing machines aren’t lasting as long as they were advertised.